Benja-media/Ulink/README.md

 Ulink is a simple Instagram Bio Link Generator.
 Instalink is the first (and only) bio link generator that has send-away messages

-Send-away messages that are short mesages that your guests will see when they click on a link.
-An example is

-`You are being teleported to` `Where ever they are being teleported to`

 # Geting Started

 Fist you will need to deploy Ulink to a host.
 Here are some quick start buttons: